nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 [Vitess](https://vitess.io/), Go was ignored by most of the engineers at Google.
 If someone wanted to ship a product to users, they would first have to write the basic building blocks that let them connect to other services at Google.
 That was a non-starter for most.

-The lower-level libraries for the lock service  (chubby) and the RPC system (stubby) popped up relatively quickly (again, the Go team was **extremely** good), the most important libraries at Google were the interfaces with our storage systems: Bigtable, Megastore, Spanner,
+The lower-level libraries for the lock service&nbsp; (chubby) and the RPC system (stubby) popped up relatively quickly (again, the Go team was **extremely** good), the most important libraries at Google were the interfaces with our storage systems: Bigtable, Megastore, Spanner,